-This will add reinforcement to our filler material and reduce likelihood of it cracking in the future.
+This would add reinforcement to our filler material and reduce likelihood of it cracking in the future.

 In this case, I cut out the nylon netting from the side of a cheap zipper pouch.
-Can also use the carbon fibre cloth as in image 2, but i found it easier to work with the nylon net.
+You may also use the carbon fibre cloth as in image 2, but i found it easier to work with the nylon net.

 Step 3: Mix Some Epoxy Putty